Sevada797/bash4hacking/README.md

 Exfiltrate subdomains from fetched urls

 > Usage: subs  \<domain\>  \<file\>
-this will get you all subdomains of that domain
+this will get you all subdomains of that domain (you can use it after amass scan for exmaple haha)

 ## 5) lsubs